 Implement a fast incident response mechanism.
 Use detection and response tools to identify an incident as soon as it happens.
 Configure these tools to receive alerts and notifications once the software detects suspicious activity and block users before they manage to perform malicious actions.

-To prevent issues caused by privilege misuse or escalation, organizations should review the current security of their systems and implement monitoring and detection mechanisms into their workflows.
+To prevent issues caused by privilege misuse or escalation, organizations should review the current security of their systems and implement best practices of privileged user monitoring and detection mechanisms into their workflows.
 Dedicated software provides better visibility into the actions of privileged users and allows businesses to spot privilege abuse at its early stages.

 Using Ekran System for privilege management